developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/alert/index.md

     </ul>
 </div>

-> Zebra strongly recommends that customers and partners develop a plan for migrating to DataWedge using the transitioned SimulScan APIs for all applications that currently use SimulScan. **Some SimulScan features are already transitioned and available for use today**. <br>
+> Zebra strongly recommends that customers and partners develop a plan for migrating to DataWedge using NextGen SimulScan APIs for all applications that currently use SimulScan. **Some SimulScan features are already transitioned and available for use today**. <br>

 #### Migrated features available now:
 * **Multi-barcode data acquisition** acquires multiple unique barcodes with a single scan and can deliver the data either immediately or after the specified number of barcodes is reached in the session.
 Multi-barcode data capture is **supported on devices with DataWedge 6.7 and higher**.